Headlines Review July 2023: The Risks of Off-Duty Police Work

 Workers’ Compensation

-Depending on your state’s protocol, officers may enter a grey area for insurance coverage when working off-duty jobs.
+Depending on your state’s protocol, officers may enter into a grey area for insurance coverage when working off-duty jobs.
 They are still protecting the community, yet the color of law determination often varies, even within the same jurisdiction.
-Color of law is complex, and not every incident during off-duty jobs qualifies as having occurred under that authority.
-Many officers are also ineligible for agency WC coverage during off-duty assignments.
+Color of law is complex, and not every incident during off-duty jobs applies to the rules.
+Many officers are also ineligible for agency coverage during off-duty assignments.

 Fraud

-Many incidents of fraud begin with the misrepresentation of hours during off-duty assignments.
-Hours worked for on and off-duty jobs may get reported during the same period, commonly called double-dipping.
+Many headlines for fraud begin with the misrepresentation of hours during off-duty assignments.
+Hours worked for on and off-duty jobs may get reported during the same time period.
 Tax evasion charges may also occur when hours are underreported.
 When these headlines appear, communities often lose trust in law enforcement.
 Partnering with Off Duty Management increases transparency and accountability.
 Knowing when and where your officers are working significantly reduces the possibility of ending up in the headlines.

 Law enforcement leaders can easily update their off-duty programs to better serve their agency and officers.
 Blind spots continue to result in local headlines, broadcasting negative news and tarnishing reputations.
-The team at Off Duty Management can assist your agency in mitigating these risks.
-With many former law enforcement professionals on staff, we understand common issues with off-duty programs and can assist you in mitigating them.
+The team at Off Duty Management knows what agencies need to mitigate these risks.
+With many former law enforcement professionals on staff, we have easily identified common issues with off-duty programs and want what is best for our fellow officers.